kaitlyn-fales/FC-Network-Replicability-Effects/README.md

 ### Step 2.1: Atlas Parcellation

-This step includes the code and output files for the atlas parcellation and deciding which parcels from each atlas are included in the ROIs of the default mode network.
-Within the Atlas Parcellation subfolder, the "ROI_atlas_labels.xlsx" spreadsheet is considered the output file from this subfolder for use in preprocessing.
-To get the regions and values specified in this file, use the following procedure.
+This step includes the code and output files for the atlas parcellation and deciding which parcels from each atlas are included in the ROIs of the seven networks.
+Within the Atlas Parcellation subfolder, the ".xlsx" spreadsheets are considered the output files from this subfolder for use in preprocessing.
+To get the regions and values specified in these files, use the following procedure.

 First, download each of the atlases from the ABIDE website and save them to the ABIDE_Atlases subfolder (the link to download is provided in the subfolder).
 Then, make or login to your CONN toolbox account and download the "networks.nii" file and save it to the CONN_Atlas_Resliced subfolder.

-Next, run the "conn_separation.R" script to separate the CONN atlas into a file for each ROI within the DMN.
-These files are then resliced in SPM12.
 The Matlab batch files are also included in this folder to reproduce the output 3mm resliced files (all files with the "r" prefix).
 You are also welcome to skip this step and proceed to the next step, as all of the output dependencies for the next step are already loaded in the repository.

-Third, you can run the "atlas_parcellation_preprocessing.R" script to obtain all of the overlap calculations and volume tables to reproduce the values found in the "ROI_atlas_labels.xlsx" spreadsheet.
+Second, you can run the "parcellation.R" script to obtain all of the parcels and proportions to reproduce the values found in the ".xlsx" spreadsheets.

 ### Step 2.2: Metadata

 The Metadata subfolder contains the code and the output .Rdata files with all the metadata from the ABIDE dataset.
 To reproduce the .RData files, you need only run the "metadata.R" script, which uses "summarize_metadata.R" as the source file.
-The "removed_files.xlsx" spreadsheet summarizes the results from the Metadata folder by identifying the files that needed to be excluded from the analysis (explained in the manuscript).

 ### Step 2.3: FC_Network_Generation

 This step takes the raw data and generates the functional connectivity correlation matrices for every subject and preprocessing combination.
-There is an R script file corresponding to each atlas, with the regions and weights pulled from the "ROI_atlas_labels.xlsx" spreadsheet.
+There is an R script file corresponding to each atlas, with the regions and weights pulled from the ".xlsx" spreadsheets.
 The Metadata folder is used to exclude the necessary files as well.

 To complete this step, run the R script for each atlas (e.g., "cor_aal.R"), and the output .Rdata files can be found in the Data -> Correlation_Matrices subfolder.